Quadrantid Meteor Shower 2014

-The Quadrantid Meteor Shower ushers in 2013 with its peak in the early hours of the 3rd of January.
+The Quadrantid Meteor Shower ushers in 2014 with its peak on the 3rd of January.

 For more info on how to observe and enjoy the Quadrantid meteor shower, see the guide to observing meteors